Shanshan-IC/Shanshan-IC.github.io/_posts/2017-01-24-machine-learning-naive-bayes.md

 ![](/images/ML/bayes9.png)

-3. Constructing a classifier from the probability model
+Part 3.
+Constructing a classifier from the probability model

 The discussion so far has derived the independent feature model, that is, the naive Bayes probability model.
 The naive Bayes classifier combines this model with a decision rule.
 One common rule is to pick the hypothesis that is most probable; this is known as the maximum a posteriori or MAP decision rule.
 The corresponding classifier, a Bayes classifier, is the function that assigns a class label ![](/images/ML/bayes10.png) for some k as follows:

 ![](/images/ML/bayes11.png)

-4. Parameter estimation and event models
+Part 4.
+Parameter estimation and event models

+* Gaussian Naive Bayes